Managing Ownership Changes for Your Delaware LLC

 Your Delaware Registered Agent does not need to be informed of the LLC's change of ownership either; we only need to know if there is a change to the company's communications contact, address or phone number.
 So, unlike many other states, adding and removing members from an LLC can be done quickly, easily and without incurring any fees.

-Lastly, if you're creating your initial Operating Agreement (not amending one), we have additional free templates and additional information available here.
+If you're creating your initial Operating Agreement (not amending one), we have additional free templates and additional information available here.

 If you'd like to learn more about adding or removing members to an LLC, you can contact us as your Registered Agent at Harvard Business Services, Inc.